EliyaFarhat/PythonPasswordGenerator/README.md

 # PythonPasswordGenerator
-A random password generator that using parameters.
+A random password generator that takes in parameters.
 ## The Code
 ### Before We Begin